Share this page with social media websites

 |FOR IMMEDIATE RELEASE

-Texas Adult Protective Services (APS) reminds all Texans to make it their business to protect people who are elderly or have disabilities from financial exploitation.
+Almost 1000 Texans were victims of financial exploitation last year.
+That's why Adult Protective Services (APS) is urging all Texans to make it their business to protect people who are elderly or have disabilities from financial exploitation.

 Financial exploitation is when a caretaker, family member, or anyone with an ongoing relationship improperly or illegally uses the money or property of a person who is elderly or has a disability for personal benefit or profit.